Psychology Interest Network

 Research Spotlight

-Check out the research projects our two 2022 AAIDD Psychology Interest Network Scholarship Recipients are working on!
+Check out the research projects our 2024 AAIDD Psychology Interest Network Scholarship Recipients are working on!

 Name, current position, and current place of work: